RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ### Summary stats table

 Directly above the map is a table that provides summary statistics for the selected warehouses.
-The summary table includes the number of warehouses, the sum of floor space in units of thousand square feet, the number of estimated truck trips, and an estimate of the diesel PM2.5 and NOx emissions from those truck trips.
+The summary table includes the number of warehouses, the sum of floor space in units of thousand square feet, the number of estimated truck trips, and an estimate of the diesel PM2.5, NOx, and CO2 emissions from those truck trips.
 The table updates as the user selects different year ranges or clicks on different sections of the map.
 The details on how these are calculated are discussed further in the methods section.

 ### Map

 The map can be navigated using point, click, and drag features or by clicking on the zoom plus and minus buttons on the top left.
-Blue and brown polygons indicate parcels classified by the county assessors as a "warehouse" or 'light industrial' use, respectively.
+Polygon colors indicate parcels year built ranges as listed in the assessor database.
 At the top right of the map, the imagery can be switched between a basemap imagery and satellite imagery.
 Polygon overlays can be turned on or off by selecting the check boxes for warehouses and/or circle.
 Clicking within the map draws a gray circle of radius (selection radius (km)).
 This circle is used to identify nearby warehouses and light industry that are cumulatively affecting the selected area's air quality and truck traffic volumes.
 Finally, the air district map is visible as a boundary overlay and is called SCAQMD Boundary.

+Land use classifications that contain the word 'warehouse' do not include a large number of warehouses, especially for the Riverside County dataset.
+The checkbox for 'light industry' places a red circle on all parcels that were classified as light industry in the assessors land use categories.
+We are assuming that these are mostly warehouses based on visual inspection, but some parcels are likely misclassified as warehouses with this assumption.
+This red circle overlay is off by default but can be switched on in the upper right menu.

 ### Detailed warehouse data table